 Think of construction and you probably imagine bricklayers building new homes, or plant operators creating the infrastructure we need for the country to prosper.
 Or you might think of the managers looking after site safety, or high-tech professionals working with BIM.
 It’s fair to say that most people wouldn’t currently think of construction as an energy-efficient sector creating green jobs in areas such as retrofitting or renewable energy.

-However, this is soon changing as the industry is working towards building more sustainable world through placing environmental impacts at the heart of large-scale infrastructure and construction projects.
+However, this is soon changing as the industry is working towards building a more sustainable world by placing environmental impacts at the heart of large-scale infrastructure and construction projects.

 Developments in waste management, green buildings, and environmentally friendly materials are leading construction towards a more sustainable future.
 Additionally, with roles such as sustainability specialists, environmental engineers, ecologists and environmental advisors, there are numerous opportunities to get involved in the green revolution.